 A team from Rankin worked with a committee of students, faculty and staff, known as the Climate Survey Working Group (CSWG), to develop and implement the survey.
 The results of the survey will help the College find new ways, and enhance existing approaches, to be more inclusive and capable of supporting the flourishing of everyone in our community.

 These findings are now available to view for the Pomona College community.
 Current Pomona students, faculty and staff can access the Campus Climate Report by logging on to the Pomona portal.

 In addition, the Campus Climate results were presented by Rankin & Associates via two virtual meetings on Nov.
 12. Both events presented same information and were open to all current Pomona students, faculty and staff.

 If you were unable to attend these meetings, the presentations will be recorded and available on the Pomona portal for later viewing.

-During the week of Nov.
-16, there were opportunities for small group discussions for students, faculty and staff shared their reactions to the campus climate findings and made suggestions for next steps on the implementation of initiatives.
+In Nov.
+2020, there were opportunities for small group discussions for students, faculty and staff shared their reactions to the campus climate findings and made suggestions for next steps on the implementation of initiatives.